10 preparatory steps for crafting your masterpiece poem

-My experience with NaPoWriMo that gave the conviction of calling myself a poet
+My experience with NaPoWriMo gave me the conviction of calling myself a poet

-The first time that I came to know about National Poetry Writing Month (NaPoWriMo) was in the year 2017 when I came across two of Pune’s best poetry circles, Pune Poetry Slam and the Bullockcart Poetry.
-I had been following their pages on Facebook for over months, used to try their prompts regularly even though I had not posted it much, thanks to the impostor syndrome.
+The first time that I came to know about National Poetry Writing Month (NaPoWriMo) was in the year 2017 when I came across two of Pune’s best poetry circles, Pune Poetry Slam and Bullockcart Poetry.
+I had been following their pages on Facebook for months and used to try their prompts regularly even though I had not posted it much, thanks to the impostor syndrome.

 The first few days were a poetic high.
 I had my friends and relatives cheering up.
 My mind was fresh and I had enough words to play around with.
 It felt as though I was back to my college days with that competitive spirit.

 It was certainly my first big step towards taking poetry on a serious note.
 I was experimenting and enjoying it all along.
 And then after 13 days into writing or so, it started getting difficult.
 The prompts got tougher and I was also going out of ideas.

 But if there was something that kept me through then it was the accountability factor of taking an open challenge in an online space.

 After over a week’s time, my Facebook audience had actually started developing an interest in reading my posts and more than myself, they were looking forward to the poems.
 That, in fact, kept me going and helped me push through the dry days.

 But least did I know then that there wasn’t actually any necessity to create a masterpiece every day.
 The point was to be consistent, explore, experiment, learn and get your idea out.
 Something that I didn’t know as a first-time entrant into the challenge.
 But that year, that challenge laid a strong foundation for what was to come in the years after.